Vaka217/holbertonschool-validation/module2_task4/README.md

 - integration-tests: Execute (successfully) the Golang integration tests.

 - check: Succeed by default, and fail when presented with a dead link or a badly written Markdown file

+- validate: Always succeed by default and should print the result on the stdout